Berkshire Hathaway: Acquisitions

 In July 2001, Berkshire acquired a 90% equity interest in MiTek, headquartered in Chesterfield, Missouri, which makes engineered connector products, engineering software and services, and manufacturing machinery for the truss fabrication segment of the building components industry.
 In May 2008, Mitek acquired Hohmann & Barnard, a fabricator of anchors and reinforcement systems for masonry.
 In October 2008, Mitek acquired Blok-Lok of Toronto, Canada.
 On April 23, 2010, Mitek acquired the assets of Dur-O-Wal from Dayton Superior.

 In February 2002, Berkshire acquired Albecca, headquartered in Norcross, Georgia, operating under the Larson-Juhl name.
 Albecca designs, manufactures, and distributes custom framing products, including wood and metal molding, matboard, foamboard, glass, equipment, and other framing supplies.

 In April 2002, Berkshire acquired Fruit of the Loom for $835 million in cash.
 It acquired Russell Corporation in August 2006, for $600 million.
 Fruit of the Loom also acquired Brooks Sports in 2006.

 In September 2002, Berkshire acquired Garanimals for $273 million.

 In October 2002, Berkshire acquired The Pampered Chef, the largest direct seller of kitchen tools in the United States.
 Products are researched, designed, and tested by The Pampered Chef, and manufactured by third-party suppliers.
 From its headquarters in Addison, Illinois, The Pampered Chef utilizes a network of more than 65,000 independent sales representatives to sell its products through home-based party demonstrations, principally in the United States.

 Also in October 2002, Berkshire also acquired CTB International.
 CTB, headquartered in Milford, Indiana, is a designer, manufacturer, and marketer of systems used in the grain industry and in the production of poultry, hogs, and eggs.
 Products are produced in the United States and Europe and are sold primarily through a global network of independent dealers and distributors, with peak sales occurring in the second and third quarters.

 In May 2003, Berkshire acquired McLane Company from Walmart.
 The company later acquired Professional Datasolutions and Salado Sales.
-McLane provides wholesale distribution and logistics services in all 50 states and internationally in Brazil to customers that include discount retailers, convenience stores, quick-service restaurants, drug stores and movie theatre complexes.
+McLane provides wholesale distribution and logistics services in all 50 states and internationally in Brazil to customers that include discount retailers, convenience stores, quick-service restaurants, drug stores and movie theater complexes.

 In August 2003, Berkshire Hathaway acquired Clayton Homes, a maker of manufactured housing, modular homes, storage trailers, chassis, intermodal piggyback trailers and domestic containers, headquartered near Knoxville, Tennessee, for $1.7 billion.

 In July 2005, Berkshire Hathaway acquired Forest River, the world's largest seller of recreational vehicles, from Pete Liegl for $800 million.

 In 2005, Berkshire acquired Applied Underwriters.
 In 2019, Applied Underwriters was sold back to its founder for $920 million.

-In January 2006, Berkshire bought Business Wire, a U.S. press release agency.
+In January 2006, Berkshire bought Business Wire, a US press release agency.

 In March 2007, Berkshire Hathaway acquired TTI, Inc. Headquartered in Fort Worth, Texas, TTI is the largest distributor specialist of passive, interconnect, and electromechanical components.
 TTI's extensive product line includes; resistors, capacitors, connectors, potentiometers, trimmers, magnetic and circuit protection components, wire and cable, identification products, application tools, and electromechanical devices.